 If your urine is consistently unusual in color, you should see your doctor.
 When your body is trying to tell you something, you should listen to it.

-If you’re worried about your urine color and its meaning, you can order a urine test right here at Personalabs, including urinalysis that will reveal everything about your urine and any associated issues with your body.
+If you’re worried about your urine color and its meaning, you can order a urine test right here at Personalabs, including a urinalysis that will reveal everything about your urine and any associated issues with your body.